Young Polish conductor, Marta Kluczyńska, brings a balance of passion, intellect, dynamism and technique to her opera and ballet performances.

 Marta Kluczyńska has worked with students of the UMFC on opera performances, including: Donizetti’s L’elisir d’amore for the inauguration of the Youth Theatre of Warsaw Chamber Opera (2013), Britten’s A Midsummer Night’s Dream staged at the Polish National Opera’s chamber auditorium (2012), Puccini’s La bohème, Moniuszko’s Halka (Vilnius version) and Spectres, as well as Schubert’s Die Verschworenen.

-In the upcoming 2016/2017 season, Marta Kluczyńska will conduct S. Moniuszko’s The Haunted Minor and Tchaikovski’s ballet The Nutcracker at the Polish National Opera.
+In the 2016/2017 season, Marta Kluczyńska conducted S. Moniuszko’s The Haunted Minor and Tchaikovski’s ballet The Nutcracker at the Polish National Opera and G. Rossini’s La Cenerentola at the Worcław Opera.
+She also conducted the Finals and the Concert of Laureates at the 17th Ada Sari International Vocal Artistry Competition in Nowy Sącz, Poland.

 In 2011 she was named the best Polish participant of the V Witold Lutosławski International Contest for Young Conductors.